Our Verdict

 Our Analysis and Test Results

 The Ecco Yucatan is a narrow sandal designed with comfort in mind.
-They have a microfiber footbed paired with molded EVA midsoles and rubber outsoles, topped by three velcro-adjusted leather, neoprene-lined straps.
+They feature a microfiber footbed paired with molded EVA midsoles and rubber outsoles, topped by three velcro-adjusted, leather and neoprene-lined straps.
 A pair of size 7-7.5 weighs 19.8 ounces.
-They come in just one width — that runs narrow — and dozens of color options.
+They come in just one width, which is narrow, and dozens of color options.

 Comfort

-When it comes to support and soft materials, the Yucatan are some of the best sandals we've tested.
-Their microfiber-lined footbed covers a pleasantly squishy molded EVA midsole.
-Leather straps are lined on the inside with neoprene, providing a comfortable feeling directly on your skin — even when wet.
-They're exceptionally supportive for long days on your feet and offer comfort we tend to associate with plush walking shoes rather than sandals.
+When it comes to support and comfort, the Yucatan sandals are among the best we have tested.
+They feature a microfiber-lined footbed that covers a pleasantly soft molded EVA midsole.
+The leather straps are lined with neoprene on the inside, ensuring a comfortable feel against your skin, even when wet.
+These sandals provide exceptional support for long days on your feet and offer a level of comfort typically associated with plush walking shoes rather than sandals.

-Their only downfall in this metric is that they run quite narrow and are clearly meant to be worn tightly.
+Their only downfall in this metric is that they run relatively narrow and are meant to be worn tightly.
 If you're the type of person who prefers a looser fit or has wider feet, these sandals will probably drive you crazy.
-Because of the attachment point locations for the straps, there's no flexibility when it comes to accommodating wider forefeet or toe spreads.
+Due to the attachment point locations for the straps, there's no flexibility in accommodating wider forefeet or toe spreads.
 And unfortunately, they're not available in wide sizes.

 Traction